djleedke/django-auth-template/README.md

 python manage.py migrate
 ```

-And lastly, lets create a superuser to play with (follow the prompts):
+Now we will make a superuser to play with (follow the prompts):
 ```
 python manage.py createsuperuser
 ```

+Lastly we need to make an empty file called ```local_settings.py``` in the same folder as ```settings.py```.
+This file is already included in .gitignore and is where you can store any environment variables you may need (email credentials, secret keys, etc.).
+For now it is ok that is empty, ```settings.py``` just needs it to exist for it to run locally or you will get an error.

 Now things should be up and running!
 Let's start the server:
 ```